Citroën C3: South Africa

 The third-generation C3 was launched in South Africa on 25 May 2023 in a sole Feel trim, powered by a EB2F 1.2-litre PureTech petrol with 60 kW.
 The Max trim (positioned above the Feel trim) was later added in March 2024.
 The EB2DT 1.2-litre PureTech turbocharged petrol with 81 kW was made available for the Max trim in November 2024.
+In February 2026, the C3 line-up was updated for the 2026 model year which saw additional standard features and the Feel trim was discontinued.

+The panel van model marketed as the C3 Hola was launched in South Africa on 10 April 2026, in the sole variant powered by a EB2F 1.2-litre PureTech petrol with 60 kW, as the cheapest variant in the Citroën line-up in the country.

 Safety

 India

 In India, the C3 is fitted with two frontal airbags, anti-lock brakes, seatbelt reminders for front-seat occupants and speed alerts at 80 km/h and 120 km/h as required by Indian AIS safety regulations.
 Side airbags for the thorax or head are not available, and neither are electronic stability control or a tyre pressure monitor.
 The rear centre seatbelt is of a dangerous static two-point type and this seating position is not fitted with a head restraint.
 The rear outboard head restraints are not adjustable.
 There are no ISOFIX anchorages for child restraints.
 Although the C3 complies with Indian crashworthiness legislation, it has not been rated by independent consumer testing programmes like Global NCAP.

 In February 2024, Citroën India announced that all variants of the Indian C3 would be fitted with six airbags and rear seatbelt reminders by July of the same year.

-The Indian version of the ë-C3 received 0 stars for adults and 1 star for toddlers from Global NCAP in 2024 (based on Latin NCAP 2016).
+The Indian version of the ë-C3 received 0 stars for adults and 1 star for toddlers from Global NCAP in 2024 (similar to Latin NCAP 2016).